-Upon the order of Russian company, Compass Electronics, we upgraded the controller of an electric traction device that was developed for subway carriages made by Metrowagonmash company more than 10 years ago.
+Commissioned by a large public transportation company, we upgraded the controller of an electric traction device that was developed for subway carriages made more than 10 years ago.

 Promwad engineers selected a new component base for the outdated platform and involved only one PCB instead of two, at the same time necessary functions and size remained.
 Software adjustments were minimal.

 As a result of the project the customer was able to reduce costs for mass production, and could use modern electronic components.

 |Results of the project|

 During the project the experts from Promwad completed the following tasks: